wearenotch/gh-demo-lib-app/README.md

 gh_token=value_of_your_personall_access_token_with_access_to_public_repositories
 ```

-Once this is done project can bu built by issuing:
+Once this is done project can be built by running:
 ```bash
 ./gradlew clean bootJar
 ```